Whether it's your first house or your next home, I'll advise you through the process. Call me at (615)226-9900.

 • Terms of sale and any seller-assisted financing

-Upon completion of all portions of the escrow, closing can take place.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
-You'll then obtain the title to the property and the title insurance gets dispersed as agreed upon in the escrow instructions.
+You're ready to close when each step of the done in escrow process.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then secure the title to the property and the title insurance gets dispersed as outlined in the escrow instructions.

 The Escrow Holder Will:

-• Meet lender's requirements as specified in the escrow agreement
+• Comply with lender's standards as outlined in the escrow agreement

 • Accept funds from the buyer